 4. Crowns and Caps

-These are mainly done for functional or tooth strengthening purposes.
-However as the crown covers the entire tooth any discolouration, stains or chips can be covered up and the tooth can look like “new”.
-Porcelain crowns and caps cover imperfections on your molars with a natural tooth-like colour and texture.
+Crowns are for functional or tooth strengthening purposes.
+As a result, the crown covers the entire tooth.
+Any discoloration, stains or chips get covered up and the tooth looks like “new”.
+Porcelain crowns and caps cover imperfections on your molars with natural tooth-like color and texture.
 The results are can be so significant that it’s often difficult to tell the natural tooth from the crown.

 5. Dental Inlays or Onlays